Remelia Ringtho

-Remelia Ringtho (b 21 October 1929) was an Anglican bishop in Uganda.
+Remelia Ringtho (21 October 1929 – 1 April 2021) was an Anglican bishop in Uganda.

+Early life and education

 Ringtho was educated at Buwalasi Theological College and ordained in 1963.
 He served in the Diocese of Northern Uganda.
-He was consecrated an Assistant Bishop of Madi-West Nile in 1976, and its Diocesan in 1977.
-He retired in 1987.
+He was consecrated an Assistant Bishop of Madi- West Nile in 1976, and its Diocesan in 1977 where he took over Bishop Wani.
+He retired in 1987 and was succeeded by Bishop Ephraim Adrale.
+He thereafter resided at his place in Warri, Zombo District.
+He died on 1 April 2021 at Kalwa Hospital in Arua.

+Death

+He died on 1 April 2021 at 92 years at Kuluva Hospital in Arua.